UN World Day for Safety and Health at Work

 If you require any further information in relation to this please do not hesitate to contact one of our solicitors.

 Health and Safety Authority: BeSMART.ie reaches 20,000.00 users

 The Health and Safety Authorities electronic risk assessment tool BeSMART.ie, hit the 20,000 user mark on the 2nd May 2014.

-The Health and Safety Authority started BeSMART.ie to try to reduce the amount of workplace accidents which have taken place over the years and is a free easy to use.
+The Health and Safety Authority started BeSMART.ie to try to reduce the amount of accidents at work which have taken place over the years and is a free easy to use.
 It allows employers to generate their own safety statement and to carry out their own risk assessment as to hazards in the workplace in order to avoid injury at work.
 Each employer under the health and safety legislation must have a safety statement which the Health and Safety Authority define as a written commitment to managing health and safety in your business and how (the employer) is going to do this.
 The initiative’s aim is to cut down on the thousands of workplace accidents and fatalities which occur every year and is something which can only be welcomed.
 The Health and Safety Authority under the BeSMART.ie initiative have also produced a large number of guidelines for employers to help cut down on injuries at work by helping employers to identify hazards and to take appropriate precautions to avoid injury in the first place.